-Words for the most part, until your dog learns an association, are just “blah, blah, blah” to your dog.
-But how you say the words in your dog training voice sends them the clear message.
+Words, for the most part, until your dog learns an association, are just “blah, blah, blah” to your dog.
+But how you say the words in your dog training voice sends them a clear message.

 The correct volume is vital.
-If you are constantly yelling at your dog, more likely than not, they have tuned you out.
-Speak to them in a normal tone of voice, so should there be an emergency and you have to raise your voice; you will get their attention immediately!
+If you are always yelling at your dog, more likely than not, they have tuned you out.
+Speak to them in a normal tone of voice, so should there be an emergency and you have to raise your voice, you will get their attention immediately!

 Really want to get their attention while training?
 Whisper.
 Watch their expression!